drizzle-mizzle/Character-Engine-Discord/Models/CharacterHub/note.md

-﻿Probably will make it into a proper library later
+﻿Will be redone into a proper library later